X-ray Absorption Linear Dichroism at the Ti K-edge of TiO2 anatase single crystals: Discussion

-The experimental $\phi$ and $\theta$ angular evolution of the A2 amplitude (Figure \ref{fitting_pre_edge}b and 6a in the \gls{si}) matches a quadrupolar transition, qualitatively consistent with the dominant quadrupolar cross-section obtained from \gls{fdmnes} calculations in the region of peak A2 (Figure \ref{experiment_and_theory}b, inset and Figure \ref{experiment_and_theory_mu}b).
-Recent calculations accounting for the electron-hole interaction in the Bethe-Salpeter equation have reproduced peak A2, although with an underestimated amplitude as in our \gls{fdm} calculations \cite{Vorwerk:2017gs}.
+The experimental $\phi$ and $\theta$ angular evolution of the A2 amplitude (Figure \ref{fitting_pre_edge}b and 6a in the \ac{SI} \cite{Note1}) matches a quadrupolar transition, qualitatively consistent with the dominant quadrupolar cross-section obtained from \ac{FDMNES} calculations in the region of peak A2 (thin lines in Figure \ref{experiment_and_theory}d and Figure \ref{experiment_and_theory_mu}b).
+Recent calculations accounting for the electron-hole interaction in the Bethe-Salpeter equation have reproduced peak A2, although with an underestimated amplitude as in our \ac{FDM} calculations \cite{Vorwerk:2017gs}.
 Peaks A1 and A2 are found to exhibit their maximum amplitude when the electric field is parallel to the $(\textbf{a},\textbf{b})$ and $\textbf{c}$ axes, respectively.
-This is in agreement with our measurement for peak A1 (Figure \ref{fitting_pre_edge}a) as a result of the coupling between the $3d$ states of \ch{Ti} with the $p_{x,y}$ \gls{dos}.
-For peak A2, we observe a dominant quadrupolar evolution with a deviation from the ideal behavior showing the presence of $p_z$ states which increase their contribution to the transition when $\theta\rightarrow\unit{0}{\degree}$.
-Although both peaks A1 and A2 peaks show \emph{p-d} orbital mixing, this mixing is clearly stronger for the A1 peak where the dipole contribution becomes dominant over the quadrupolar in contrast to the A2 peak.
-It shows that the amount of \emph{p-d} orbital mixing differs for these transitions which can be explained by the $\sim$100 times lower $p_z$ \gls{dos} in the region of peak A2 than $p_{x,y}$ \gls{dos} in the region of peak A1 (Figure \ref{DOS_anatase}b).
+This is in agreement with our measurement for peak A1 (Figure \ref{fitting_pre_edge}a) as a result of the coupling between the $3d$ states of \ch{Ti} with the $p_{x,y}$ \ac{DOS}.
+For peak A2 (Figure \ref{fitting_pre_edge}b), we observe a dominant quadrupolar evolution with a deviation from the ideal behavior showing the presence of $p_z$ states which increase their contribution to the transition when $\theta\rightarrow\SI{0}{\degree}$ (see blue line in Figure 12a \ac{SI} \cite{Note1}).
+Although both peaks A1 and A2 show \emph{p-d} orbital mixing, this mixing is clearly stronger for the A1 peak where the dipole contribution becomes dominant over the quadrupolar in contrast to the A2 peak.
+It shows that the amount of \emph{p-d} orbital mixing differs for these transitions which can be explained by the $\sim$100 times lower $p_z$ \ac{DOS} in the region of peak A2 than $p_{x,y}$ \ac{DOS} in the region of peak A1 (Figure \ref{DOS_anatase}b).
 The underestimated amplitude of peak A2 in our calculation is likely due to the lack of explicit treatment of the electron-hole interaction which would improve the agreement of energy and amplitudes for peaks A1 and A2 without resorting to changes in screening constants of the $3d$ electrons as in our study.
-A parallel can be made between the energy splitting of peaks A1 and A2 containing quadrupolar localized components and the splitting of the bound excitons of a-\ch{TiO2} observed in the optical range where the $(\textbf{a},\textbf{b})$ plane exciton has a larger binding energy than the $\textbf{c}$ exciton \cite{Chiodo:2010eh,Kang:2010bj,Baldini:2016ua}.
+Recent calculations using the Bethe-Salpeter equation estimate that the average amplitude of peak A2 is $\sim\SI{15}{\percent}$ of the average amplitude of peak A1 which comforts this hypothesis \cite{Vorwerk:2017gs}.
+A parallel can be made between the energy splitting of peaks A1 and A2 containing quadrupolar localized components and the splitting of the bound excitons of a-\ch{TiO2} observed in the optical range where the $(\textbf{a},\textbf{b})$ plane exciton has a larger binding energy than the $\textbf{c}$ exciton \cite{Chiodo:2010eh,Kang:2010bj,Baldini:2017kv}.